Aitbytes/Securite-Cloud/content/Investigation/1-How it started.md

 Could we have missed something?
 Perhaps some specific technologies or recent trends?
 It feels complicated, with everything like Zero Trust, IAM, and AI connecting in some way.
 Compliance tools seem related to IAM and encryption.
 We kept trying to find how these pieces can fit together.

-Still, no coherent picture seems to form.
+Still, no coherent picture seems to take shape.
 The current art of cloud security leans on many facets : automation, integrating security throughout processes, AI helping prevent issues, and IAM becoming more advanced.
 We’re figuring this out together, one step at a time.
 Where do we head next?
 Maybe it is time for an actual [[2-Article Review| Article Review]].